-Renovating Your Bathroom?
-Follow these Tips to Save Space
+Renovating?
+Follow these Tips to Save Space in Your Bathroom

 As the smallest room in your home, your bathroom’s surfaces can quickly become cluttered with toiletry items, hair dryers and more.
 But it doesn’t need to be that way!
-With some careful planning and reorganizing, your bathrooms can quickly become more space efficient.
+With some careful planning and reorganizing, you save space in your bathroom.
 Here’s how!

 In some cases, a lack of organization in your bathroom can lead to space limitations.